A dynamo is generally found on older classic and vintage vehicle with 6v , 12v, or 24v autoelectrical charging systems.

-The Dynamo F terminal provides an input connection for generator field excitation current.
+The Dynamo F terminal provides a circuit connection for generator field excitation current.

 3 brush 6 volt dynamo.
 Dynamo output is varied by moving the position of the third brush relative to the two fixed brushes.
 Field excitation current is controlled by switching through different vehicle circuits to control resistance.